redimp/otterwiki/README.md

 ## Configuration

 An Otter Wiki is configured in the application via the **Settings** menu as admin user.
-For development you can use the `settings.cfg`, see below.
+Alternatively you configure the variables via the `settings.cfg`, see below.
+The docker image respects the environment variables and configures the `settings.cfg` accordingly.

 ### Branding